-Andrew Wallace specializes exclusively in crime and has extensive experience prosecuting and defending all types of criminal work.
+Andrew Wallace specialises exclusively in crime and has extensive experience prosecuting and defending all types of criminal work.

 Andrew is a serious sexual crime panel member.
 He has extensive experience in dealing with cases involving historical complaints, multiple Complainants, serious domestic violence, child Complainants and breach of trust.